Discrimination Lawyers in New Jersey

 Our New Jersey discrimination attorneys have over 60 years of experience fighting unfair discrimination against employees.
 In 1964, the Civil Rights Act was passed by Congress.
 The legislation made it illegal for an employer to discriminate based on race or gender.
 We’ve come a long way since then, but discrimination still exists today.

 The renowned attorneys at Team Law are experienced in handling all types of discrimination cases.
-Contact one of our 12 conveniently located offices in Essex, Middlesex, Union and Hudson counties to speak with an employment lawyer for free about your discrimination claim.
 We can help you determine which type of discrimination best applies to your situation and how to leverage circumstances and resources to maximize your compensation.

 Common Discrimination Issues in New Jersey Workplaces